vineyard-bloom/bloom-forms/README.md

 ```
 - Note that the IDs match ('login-form'), and the fieldNames match the names of the TextInputs.

+## Contributing
+Fork this repo, run `yarn test` and ensure everything passes, then bundle with `yarn build`.
+PRs will be merged and published to npm.

 ## Required Props
 ### Field Names
 `fieldNames` is a required prop when using form.jsx.
 It uses this array to know which fields to track.
 Each entry in fieldNames can be a string, like `'firstName'`, or an object with a type and name, like `{ name: 'isFullTimeEmployee', type: 'checkbox' }`.
 It's recommended to use the second version for checkboxes and radios.